project

 Living in poverty often means a struggle for water security.
 Rapid urban growth, unregulated pollution from industry, extreme floods and droughts, lack of reliable and safe drinking water, and increasing damage to water ecosystems threaten economies and undermine the lives of the poor.

 Improving water security is an important pathway to sustainable growth and poverty reduction.
-However, better evidence is needed to guide institutional and infrastructure investments which unlock growth opportunities and help people move out of poverty.
+With better evidence, institutional and infrastructure investments can unlock growth opportunities and help people move out of poverty.

-- establishing science, practitioner and enterprise partnerships to ground research in approaches that will benefit the poor
+• established science, practitioner and enterprise partnerships to ground the research and maximise impact for the most vulnerable people

 Funder